ibm-cloud-docs/discovery-data/manage-collections.md

 - **CSV settings**: Summarizes the configuration settings that are used when a comma-separated value (CSV) file is processed.
 You can change these settings, such as how the columns are delimited.
 You can also specify the character to use to escape quotation marks, by specifying either a quotation mark (`"`) or a backslash (`\`).

 For more information about how to create a collection, see [Creating collections](/docs/discovery-data?topic=discovery-data-collections).

+## Changing how a data source is processed
+{: #collection-change-processing}

+You can change settings that were applied to a collection when it was created.
+You might want to change the schedule at which an external data source is crawled, for example.
+Or you might want to apply or remove a process, such as optical character recognition (OCR), after using the collection for a while.

+To change how a data source is processed, complete the following steps:

+1. Open the *Manage collections* page.
+1. Click to open the collection that you want to change.
+1. Click the **Processing settings** tab.
+1. Make any changes that you want to make to the processing settings.

+    The setting options differ by data source type.
+1. Click **Apply changes and reprocess**.

 ## Finding where a collection is used
 {: #collection-usage}